 The Man Who Knew by Sebastian Mallaby

-When Alan Greenspan retired in 2006, he wrote a memoir that sold millions of copies all over the world.
-His professional life and career were fascinating to say the least, and there is nothing wrong in stating that his decisions and advice to the White House and to the country affected us all even if only in a small way.
-Published in 2017, the book is available in both paperback form and as an e-book, and Mallaby makes it easy to read from the first page to the last.
+When Alan Greenspan retired in 2006, he wrote a memoir that sold millions of copies worldwide.
+His professional life and career were fascinating, to say the least, and there is nothing wrong in stating that his decisions and advice to the White House and the country affected us all, even if only in a small way.
+Published in 2017, the book is available in both paperback and as an e-book, and Mallaby makes it easy to read from the first page to the last.
 The book is available for $15.99 and is available on Amazon.

 Bad Blood by John Carreyrou

-This book is subtitled, Secrets and Lies in a Silicon Valley Startup, and it tells the story of Theranos, which began in 2014 and sold a medical device that claimed to provide an array of medical tests using only one drop of blood.
+This book is subtitled Secrets and Lies in a Silicon Valley Startup, and it tells the story of Theranos, which began in 2014 and sold a medical device that claimed to provide an array of medical tests using only one drop of blood.
 The company was started by a brilliant Stanford dropout named Elizabeth Holmes in 2014, and many people considered her to be the next Steve Jobs.
-Although the company started off selling tons of these devices, the excitement didn’t last long because the device proved faulty and as a result, people were misdiagnosed and many even received treatments that were unnecessary.
+Although the company started off selling tons of these devices, the excitement didn’t last long because the device proved faulty, and as a result, people were misdiagnosed.
+Many even received unnecessary treatments.

 As things started closing in on her, Holmes made things worse by trying to silence those around her and preventing them from talking to anyone.
-This book is a tale about what can go wrong when greed and the love of money take over.
-The book is interesting and a real eye-opener, and it is available in e-book and paperback form, and even if you’ve never heard of this company, it is a fascinating read.
-The paperback sells for only $11.99, and this is a great book for people who love real-life stories of corruption and of course, money.
+This book tells what can go wrong when greed and the love of money take over.
+The book is interesting and a real eye-opener, and it is available in e-book and paperback form; and even if you’ve never heard of this company, it is a fascinating read.
+The paperback sells for only $11.99, and this is a great book for people who love real-life stories of corruption and, of course, money.

 Flash Crash by Liam Vaughan

-Flash Crash, named this because this is what the incident was known as at the time, is available in hardcover, paperback, and e-book form and is a must-read for anyone who enjoys reading about what can happen when brilliance and greed collide and a person’s talent and smarts are used not for good but for selfish reasons.
-It is a very interesting read even for people who know nothing about the stock market.
-This story of a trading savant and the global manhunt that resulted after the market crash is fascinating to say the least and will keep you interested to the very end.
+Flash Crash, named this because this is what the incident was known as at the time, is available in hardcover, paperback, and e-book form and is a must-read for anyone who enjoys reading about what can happen when brilliance and greed collide.
+A person’s talent and smarts are used not for good but selfish reasons.
+It is a fascinating read, even for people who know nothing about the stock market.
+This story of a trading savant and the global manhunt that resulted after the market crash is fascinating, to say the least, and will keep you interested to the very end.

 The Driver in the Driverless Car by Vivek Wadhwa and Alex Salkever

-If you’ve ever wondered how the technological advances of today will affect our future, this is the book for you.
-The book challenges readers to ask themselves three questions when evaluating any type of advancement in technology, and they are: (1) Does it have the potential to benefit everyone equally?
+If you’ve ever wondered how today’s technological advances will affect our future, this is the book for you.
+The book challenges readers to ask themselves three questions when evaluating any advancement in technology, and they are: (1) Does it have the potential to benefit everyone equally?
 (2) What are its risks and rewards?
 (3) Does it promote autonomy or dependence?
-The authors take a look at many of the inventions of the past and apply these questions to them, then demonstrate why many advances may sound good on the surface but their long-term implications may not be something we’re ready for.
+The authors take a look at many of the inventions of the past and apply these questions to them, then demonstrate why many advances may sound good on the surface, but their long-term implications may not be something we’re ready for.

-The authors claim that in many ways, we are responsible for the future of mankind, based on the decisions we make today when it comes to technological advances.
-Whether we’re talking about driverless cars, drones, cloning, or artificial intelligence, advancements in technology can be used for good or for bad, and the authors merely want people to think long and hard before they form an opinion on any of the advancements of today.
-The book is available in hardcover, paperback, and e-book form and forces people to consider their opinions carefully before acting on them when it comes to any type of technological breakthrough.
+The authors claim that we are responsible for the future of humanity in many ways, based on the decisions we make today when it comes to technological advances.
+Whether we’re talking about driverless cars, drones, cloning, or artificial intelligence, advancements in technology can be used for good or bad, and the authors merely want people to think long and hard before they form an opinion on any of the advancements of today.
+The book is available in hardcover, paperback, and e-book form.
+It forces people to consider their opinions carefully before acting on them regarding any technological breakthrough.

 The Rise and Fall of American Growth by Robert J. Gordon

 Gordon’s book is available in hardcover, paperback, and e-book form and is essentially an economic history lesson that starts from the U.S. Civil War and goes through today.
 He insists that unless the country does something soon, the United States may be at the end of its period of economic growth.
 The book will make people think about the growth of productivity in the country, which he claims has come to a halt, but he also offers solutions and suggestions on how we can change that if we really want to.
-For those interested in economics and a booming economy, this is the perfect book to add to your collection.
+This is the perfect book for those interested in economics and a booming economy to add to your collection.